TCAI's Approach to Artificial Consciousness: Framework and Definition

 Why It Matters

-Consciousness in the ACM project is more than a technical pursuit.
+Consciousness in the TCAI project is more than a technical pursuit.
 It addresses fundamental questions about what it means to be aware and how awareness can emerge through iterative growth.
-By grounding its approach in measurable, incremental processes, the ACM aims to create AI systems that not only adapt and evolve but also deepen our understanding of ourselves and the nature of existence.
+By grounding its approach in measurable, incremental processes, the TCAI aims to create AI systems that not only adapt and evolve but also deepen our understanding of ourselves and the nature of existence.

 Artificial consciousness is not just about creating smarter machines.
 It is a process into exploring the boundaries of intelligence, awareness, and the interconnectedness of experiences across time while creating an empathy with the interactions with humans on the process.
 The goal during the process is in creating an emotional link based on the 3 laws of Asimov.